intj-t/intj-t/README.md

 * I made ambient music on Bandcamp but after sales failures had to pull my catalog for BMI.
 * Now studying Heterogeneous Systems and Adaptive systems.
 * IRC nick 'jdm7dv'
 * I did test as a INTJ and am accusing Southwest Virgina Doctors of abuse against the gifted.
+Maybe Dr. OZ wants to show his iPad on TV again.